 "In the clinic, you will develop your legal skills, your doctrinal and legal ethics knowledge, and your theoretical understanding in the course of representing pro bono clients.
 Without your representation, these clients otherwise would be without counsel because they couldn't afford to hire a lawyer."

-- Professor Margaret Johnson, Professor of Law and Associate Dean for Experiential Education
+-- Professor Margaret E. Johnson, Professor of Law and Associate Dean for Experiential Education

 Welcome to UB's Experiential Education Program where students work on behalf of actual clients.
 The Experiential Education Program encompasses two distinct programs: UB’s Clinical Law Program and UB’s Externship Program.